RackunSec/Penetration-Testing-Grimoire/Vulnerabilities/Web/SQLMap.md

 Where you can see that I have specified the writeable directory on the target server, the programming language used by the vulnerabile web application, and to use the Metasploit Framework tunnel.

 ### OS-Shell
-SQLMap has the ability to
+SQLMap has the ability to spawn remote shells on some vulnerable systems with a couple pieces of information:
+1. A writeable directory on the target system
+2. What (web) programming language does the system support We perform this type of attack simply by using the `--os-shell` argument to SQLMap.

 ### Database Information Gathering
 Most of the options for database discovery are pretty straight forward.
 Some steps to gathering the most of the database information would commonly be,